April 28th

 Meaning of the subhAShita:

 One doesn't become a grown man because of his graying head.
-Those that are learned, even if young, are considered as exalted wise by the Gods.
+Those who are learned, even if young, are considered exalted-wise (even) by the Gods.

 Commentary: